West Broadway, SoHo, NYC: the TRAloft

 TRA Loft: between a living space and gallery

-Caterina, an architect from Venice, and Bob, an environmental designer and artist, moved twenty years ago into a typical SoHo “shoe-box” loft, where their studio occupied the front half of the space.
-Following the arrival of their son, they recently transformed the semi-raw open space with few windows and no storage, into a grown-up luminous residence with flowing common living spaces.
+Caterina, an architect from Venice, and Bob, an environmental designer and artist, moved into a typical SoHo “shoe-box” loft, where their studio occupied the front half of the space.
+Following the arrival of their son, they transformed the semi-raw open space with few windows and no storage, into a luminous residence with flowing common living spaces.

-The comfortable aura, the luminous, enthusiastic, layered space, the certainty of the power of color and the “lightness of order” are typical of both of TRA’s interiors and of Robert Traboscia’s paintings, which being a true SoHo “ARTIST in RESIDENCE”, are routinely exhibited as in a true artist’s loft, turning the art into the “view” of the interior spaces.
+The comfortable and luminous aura, the certainty of the power of color are typical of both of TRA’s interiors and of Robert Traboscia’s paintings, which are routinely exhibited as in a true artist’s loft.

 Press: